 Students will deepen their understanding of program control by using message events to trigger actions, model cycles, and coordinate activity across multiple pages.
-They also explore the concept of variables by creating a program that simulates keeping score.

 Objectives / Topics Covered Use message events to control the flow of a program.
 Navigate between pages in a program.
-Track values in a program using variables.
 Lessons Message Events: Scout Plays in the Forest Use message events to control when and how different parts of a program run.
 Programming a Cycle Model a real-world cycle by using message blocks to create repeating sequences in a program.
 Pages: Scout's Travels Use message events to move between pages in a multi-scene ScratchJr program.
-Variables: Keeping Score Create a program that keeps score using a variable to track points or progress.
 Exploring Computer Networks Understand how networks connect devices and model how messages are sent and received using message blocks.
+3D Shapes Draw 3D shapes and create a quiz game to review their attributes.